 The network worked closely with the London Advanced Therapies Network (funded separately via Research England).
 This was excellent from the point of view of regional access.

 In April 2018, when the work began, a really high level of trust and cooperation quickly developed.
 Was it the shared purpose, the careful choice of partners, the excellent stewardship by the centre managers or the network coordination by the CGTC?
-I don’t know.
+I do not know.

 As part of the network, more than 5,000 people overall have received training across different aspects of the industry.
 The ‘ATTC NHS Readiness Toolkit’ received more than 10,000 views within 9 months of launch and has now had more than 24,000 views across the globe.